Demetria McKinney: Singing

 McKinney has performed in a number of musicals.
 In 2010, she performed in the Rhythm and Blues opera I Dream.
 She appeared in Dreamgirls and performed with Jennifer Holliday in 2012, and lent vocals to R&B singer Anthony David's album Love Out Loud.
 In 2015, her single "Trade It All" charted on Billboards Adult R&B Songs.

 In 2017, McKinney released her debut album Officially Yours.
 She received a nomination for the NAACP Image Award for Outstanding New Artist.
 From this album, she released three singles: "Is This Love", "Happy" and "Easy" which peaked at #4 on the Adult R&B Songs chart.

 Personal life

 McKinney faced homelessness at the age of 17 and has one child.

-She was in a decade long on-off relationship with TV producer Roger Bobb.
-McKinney called off their engagement in 2016, then later on announced she was dating music producer Eric Philips.